kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 addresses which are transparently redirected as needed.

 When clients connect to the VIP, their traffic is automatically transported to an appropriate endpoint.
-The environment variables and DNS for Services are actually populated in terms of the Service's virtual IP address (and port).
+Actually, the service's virtual IP address is used to populate the environment variables and DNS records (and port).

 ### Avoiding collisions